-Traffic-related pollutants pose great danger to public health in many ways.9–21,39–41 Overall, while not significant at 95% CrI for 5-year averages, our results indicate that traffic-related pollutants may also be associated with ALS diagnosis.
+Traffic-related pollutants pose great danger to public health in many ways.9–21,39–41 Overall, our results indicate that traffic-related pollutants may also be associated with ALS diagnosis.
 Our finding—that increases in traffic-related pollutants, and specifically EC, are potentially positively associated with ALS diagnosis—is plausible.
-A recent case-control study in the Netherlands reported that ultrafine particles, another traffic emissions-related surrogate, were associated with ALS diagnosis.36 Another case-control study in the Netherlands also found a significant association with PM2.5.37 A population-based study in New York State found an association with ALS disease aggravation and PM2.5,38 while another based in Catalonia, Spain found ALS cases clustered around key road infrastructure.63 Although we did not find an association with PM2.5 in our study, our results are not directly comparable to those of the other studies, as our PM2.5 effect estimates capture the non-traffic PM2.5 components.
+A recent case-control study in the Netherlands reported that ultrafine particles, another traffic emissions-related surrogate, were associated with ALS diagnosis.36 Earlier analyses also found a significant association with PM2.5.37 A population-based study in New York State found an association with ALS disease aggravation and PM2.5,38 while another based in Catalonia, Spain found ALS cases clustered around key road infrastructure.63 Although we did not find an association with PM2.5 in our study, our results are not directly comparable to those of the other studies, as our PM2.5 effect estimates captured the non-traffic PM2.5 components.

 Our results indicate that EC exposure—a large part of which comes from diesel combustion in European urban centers, where prevalence of diesel cars is high64—has a high probability of a positive association with ALS diagnosis.
-A previous study of ALS diagnosis and occupational exposures in Denmark found that those working in agriculture and construction, associated with exposure to diesel exhausts, were at higher relative risk than those in other employment.53 Truck drivers, for whom diesel exposure is common, are also at increased risk of sporadic ALS.65 EC has been associated with inflammation,66 mitochondrial dysfunction67 and DNA damage,67,68 all of which are plausible pathways of neurodegeneration.
+A previous study of ALS diagnosis and occupational exposures in Denmark found that those working in agriculture and construction, associated with exposure to diesel engine exhausts, were at higher relative risk than those in other employment.53 Truck drivers, for whom diesel exposure is common, are also at increased risk of sporadic ALS.65 EC has been associated with inflammation,66 mitochondrial dysfunction67 and DNA damage,67,68 all of which are plausible pathways of neurodegeneration.
 These factors have also previously been identified as particular pathways to pathogenesis of ALS.30–34

 We did not find a high probability of a positive association with NOx in our analyses, in contrast with a previous study, though that study did not include EC.36 NOx is also highly correlated with EC (0.95 to 0.96 in our study), which is expected given that they are both combustion products commonly associated with traffic-related emissions in urban environments.
-EC exposure was more strongly associated with 1-year than for 5- or 10-year average concentration, which may indicate that the previous year may be the most relevant exposure window, or also perhaps due to less error in more recent estimates.
+EC exposure was more strongly associated with 1-year than with 5- or 10-year average concentrations, which may indicate that the previous year may be the most relevant exposure window, or also perhaps due to less error in more recent estimates.
 We do not expect that these results are attributed to reverse causation, as we have lagged these 1-year exposures by one year already prior to diagnosis.